idogsayswhat/shaun_challenge_2/README.md

 Uses Javalin for the web framework, jackson for the JSON mapper, some nice spicey enums for the possible options.

+Default port is 8080... not configurable unless you change it in source yourself.

+Run the 'MainApplication' class manually - currently not configured to run through gradle.

 The errors may be a bit verbose.
 The 'safe' option may be a bit weird.